Team14Optimization/T14_Optimization/Readme.md

 - global search - "globalsearch.m"
 - multi-objective genetic algorithm - "multiObjBlades.m"

-note: the genetic algorithm will give different results each time it runs, meaning it will not match the values given in the report.
+note: the genetic algorithm will give different results each time it runs, meaning it will not match the values given in the report

 ### System : Blender

+We are optimizing the blender for comfort and have used the All in One method to do so.

 #### How to run
  - Ensure 'model.m' has been run beforehand and the generated variable 'beta_coeff' is in the workspace
  - Run 'time.m' to fit model to Temperature vs time data